Gruppe-Ausschussexterner-Programmierer/color-poll/README.txt

 Note that when comparing numbers, both of these work exactly the same.

+Now you might wonder, how you check for attributes being empty.
+Turns out, that's not actually possible with the operators above.
+However, there is a neat little command you can use for that:

+    > filter culture is null
+    1 entries selected          (yes, you'll always get the plural of `entry`)

+The `is null` key word will filter the data set for forms in which your specified attribute is empty.
+Apart from needing its second parameter specified as "null" (otherwise it won't find any entries), it acts just like any other comparison operator.

 -----
 But that's not it for all the filtering tools that are at your disposal.
 You can also chain individual filters together, for example: